Skip to main content

 • Note: There is a special type of eye exam Medicare will cover for people with diabetes.
 This exam, called a dilated exam, checks for damage to your eyes.
 If not controlled, diabetes can cause serious problems to your vision.
 Medicare will cover this exam once every 12 months.

 • Routine physical exams.
 These are exams beyond the one-time “Welcome to Medicare” physical exam.
 Medicare will cover an Annual Wellness visit every 12 months.
-Learn more about annual wellness visits.
+Learn more about the annual wellness visit.

 • Certain obesity treatments.
 Obesity is a major risk factor for diabetes and other chronic diseases.
-Medicare covers Intensive Behavioral Therapy for Obesity if you meet the requirements, as well as bariatric surgery in some cases.
+Medicare covers Intensive Behavioral Therapy for Obesity if you have a BMI of 30 or more.
+It may also pay for bariatric surgery in some cases.

 Medicare-covered products and supplies